 What drives you as a Pilates teacher?

 I enjoy helping people.
-I get satisfaction when I see that what I’ve taught people has made a difference for them either in terms of flexibility, reduced pain, improvement in other areas of fitness, or just feeling better in their minds and bodies.
+I get satisfaction when I see that what I’ve taught them has made a difference for them either in terms of flexibility, reduced pain, improvement in other areas of fitness, or just feeling better in their minds and bodies.
 I find it rewarding when I am able to help someone and when they are discovering a love for the method themselves.
 It makes me feel good to know that I am helping people have healthier, happier lives where they feel strong, flexible, capable and mobile.

 What are your foundational beliefs?